opsaaaaa/web_novel_theme/README.md

 You will need to enable `Git Gateway` as well.

 Find the identify tab at the top of their site, and invite yourself and a user.
-I also invited my proofreader/editor.
+Its may also be useful to invited your proofreader/editor.

 Going to `you.site/admin` should ask you to login with netlify.
 Once done you should find a side bar with collections `pages, chapters, drafts`.